Buddelexperte/ST3-Arena/README.md

 - All rights to third-party assets belong to their respective owners.
 - No copyright infringement is intended.
-- If you are a rights holder and have concerns, please contact **[your contact email or GitHub]**, and we will address any issues promptly.
+- If you are a rights holder and have concerns, please contact **buddelexperte@gmail.com or Buddelexperte on GitHub**, and we will address any issues promptly.

 ---